GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 It works much like the IntelliJ IDEA debugger you're already used to, and provides the same user interface, with two key differences:

-* The cloud debugger does not pause execution of the running application.
+* The Cloud Debugger does not pause execution of the running application.

-* You cannot step through an application in the cloud debugger.
+* You cannot step through an application in the Cloud Debugger.

 In other words, the Cloud Debugger is a *forensic* debugger, not an *interactive* debugger.